Vote for me & you WILL be heard.

 Hard work has been my life.
 From my first job at 13, I have always been drawn to service: to making people feel heard, to understand their issues, and to stop at nothing until I get answers.
 I am mental health advocate and passionate about mental health and our neighbors experiencing homelessness.
 I will never stop listening to the most vulnerable.

 From my role as director of the Birminghan Chapter of the Little Black Dress Club for business women, to my work for Blue Cross & Blue Shield of Alabama, to my passion for entrepreneurship, I know the power of business to lift communities.
 I know how businesses operate from the inside out, and I’m grateful that when I saw the need for feminine hygiene products this year, I was able to secure a business sponsorship to deliver supplies to First Light Shelter.

 Running for mayor was never on my radar.
 But when my calls to the current mayor were ignored, I found out lots of us feel the same way: regular people, sidelined by the powers that be.
 There’s a lack of transparency in the city, and residents don’t feel like anybody is listening.

-Like every parent, I want for my daughter to grow up in a city that’s safe at night.
+Like every parent, I want my daughter to live in a city that’s safe at night.
 I want her to be able to make a good living wage or more, so she won’t have to leave the city of Birmingham.
 I want her one day to feel that here is a place to raise kids of her own, with vibrant neighborhoods and opportunities.

 And that’s why I am stepping up.